mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 Say Vaadin receives message 62 while expecting 61.
 Vaadin will postpone the message 62 and will wait for message 61, which may never arrive.
-I don't know how long it will take for Vaadin to give up waiting for message in this case and perform a resync; however when Vaadin does so it will log the `Gave up waiting for message 61 from the server` message.
+I don't know how long it will take for Vaadin to give up waiting for message in this case and perform a resync.
+The following is logged into your browser's JavaScript console:

+* The `Gave up waiting for message 61 from the server` message;
+* The `Received message with server id 15 but expected 13` message

+### Frequent resync requests

+Occassional resync requests are okay in case when the connection is lost, or some internal bug of XHR/WebSocket causes out-of-order message to be sent in rare case.
+However, frequent resync requests should definitely not happen on regular basis - if they do, there's some kind of problem going on.

 ## Blinking progress bar